ArchieCall/AccurateSleepOld/README.md

 # AccurateSleep

-A function to more accurately sleep a Julia process.
+sleep_ns() - function to very accurately sleep a Julia process.

 The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000002 seconds.

 This function works as follows: